MinaProtocol/mina/src/app/website/posts/scans.markdown

 - Latency: $$O(1)$$

-Every step emits a single result based on the data
+Every step emits a single result based on the&nbsp;data

 - Space: $$O(1)$$

-We only have to hold on to the most recently accumulated result to combine with the next value.
+We only have to hold on to the most recently accumulated result to combine with the next&nbsp;value.

-Since our primary goal is to maximize throughput, it’s clear a linear isn’t appropriate.
+Since our primary goal is to maximize throughput, it’s clear a linear isn’t&nbsp;appropriate.

 ## Parallel Periodic Scan

 Recall that the merge operation is associative.
 This means that we can choose to evaluate more than one merge at the same time, thus giving us parallelism!
 Even though data are coming in only $$R$$ at a time, we can choose to hold more back to unlock parallel merge work later.
-Because we effectively have infinite cores we can get a massive speedup by doing work in parallel.
+Because we effectively have infinite cores we can get a massive speedup by doing work in&nbsp;parallel.

-This gives rise to the notion of a “periodic scan”:
+This gives rise to the notion of a “periodic&nbsp;scan”:

 <div class="mobile-only">
 ```ocaml